-SOSC 110: Introduction to Wellness
+SOSC 110: Health and Wellness Principles

 A survey of contemporary health concepts and concerns that affect life style.
 Students will learn to apply these concepts by assessing their own level of fitness.
 Topics include: disease in the United States, health models, fitness, nutrition, stress, drugs, alcohol, tobacco, alternative medicine and the concept of self care.
 Class: 3 hours per week.
 (Fa,Sp) 3 credits